The Rosemary Armitage saga ... ?

 The procedure in the Legislative Council is that the closet Liberals talk to the Leader of Government business about support for controversial Bills.

 The Government was worried about both Bills.
-It had done the numbers and realised that the Leg Council was split down the middle - as the Leader ( Attorney-General Vanessa Goodwin ) was ill.
+It had done the numbers and realised that the Leg Council was split down the middle - as the Leader ( Attorney-General Vanessa Goodwin ) was ill ( Statement from the family of Vanessa Goodwin ).

 In the weeks before the Leg Council election both Bills were withdrawn.
 No-one could explain why, except that the Government didn’t think it had the numbers.